ROF Radway Green: Manufacturing operations

 All ammunition currently produced at Radway Green is NATO certified i.e. bears the NATO roundel as part of the headstamp on the cartridge case surrounding the primer.
 Additionally, headstamps bear the ammunition type ID, the initials "RG" plus the year of production e.g. "L18A1 RG 11" for 5.56×45mm blank cartridges manufactured at Radway Green in 2011.
-Headstamps on cartridges manufactured during the Second World War and in pre-NATO years bear the initials "RG", the year of production and the broad arrow to signify Ministry of Defence property.
+Headstamps on cartridges manufactured during the Second World War and in pre-NATO years bear the initials "RG", the ammunition type, plus the year of production and the broad arrow to signify Ministry of Defence property.
+For example, 9mm ammunition manufactured at Radway Green in 1943 would be stamped "RG 43 9M/M 1Z" plus the broad arrow.

 The ordnance factory has its own firing range on-site, where batches of ammunition are periodically test-fired from a variety of different weapons.
 The intention of test-firing is to check for proper function and performance within contract requirements such as reliability, consistency (e.g. velocity tested via gun chronograph) and accuracy at various distances from the muzzle etc.

 A private, dedicated spur once led off the main former London, Midland and Scottish Railway railway line to facilitate transfer of coal and other raw materials inwards and the final product outbound.